jimratliff/GenoMac-user/scripts/0_TODOs.md

   - set_power_management_settings.sh
     - Is this really at the user level instead of system level?
   - ❑ Add an interactive request to set the screensaver to Matrix
+- ✅ shebang: Use portable version: #!/usr/bin/env zsh
+  - ✅ GenoMac-user: Use only #!/usr/bin/env zsh
+  - ✅ GeoMac-system: Use only #!/usr/bin/env zsh
+- ✅ scripts/tests
+  - ✅ Create scripts/tests directory
+  - ✅ rename path of each test script
+  - ✅ All of the `make` recipes that target these scripts must be updated to reflect the current directory scripts/tests (instead of the prior scripts/).